7mind/izumi/doc/microsite/src/main/tut/distage/00_distage.md

 2. **Quick failure detection**:
     `distage` performs all the integration checks for your application and tests even before any instantiations happened.
 3. **Simple tests**:
-    `distage` eliminates all the hard work of setting up your test environments, especially polymorphic ones.
+    `distage` eliminates all the hard work of setting up your test environments, especially configurable ones.
 4. **Better integration tests**:
     `distage` provides you great memoization support for your tests so you may reuse expensive resources (like database connections) across multiple integration tests, gaining performance and without sacrificing correctness.